danlinn/dlinnpdx/wp-content/plugins/charitable/readme.txt

 * NEW (BETA): Added “donor history” metabox to the donation overview screen for admins to see other donations from same potential donor.
 * FIX: Improved reliability of the default suggested donation feature in introduced in 1.7.0.4.
 * FIX: Resolved a potential vulnerability in filter and export fields on campaign and donation WordPress admin list pages.

-= Donation Form & Fundraising Campaigns v1.7.0.7 =
-* NEW (BETA): Import and export donations and campaigns in new "tools" tab in Charitable settings.
-* NEW (BETA): Minimum donation location, notice display location, and default highlight color settings in general tab.
-* NEW: New "Clear Cache" checkbox in "Advanced" Tab - includes ability to remove "stuck upgrade message".
-* FIX: Minor font and spacing adjustments to settings CSS.
-* FIX: Resolved some PHP depreciation warnings that would appear on PHP 8.2.

-= Donation Form & Fundraising Campaigns v1.7.0.6 =
-* FIX: Resolve issue when a license is asked for when updating the core plugin.

 **[View entire donation form and fundraising platform changelog](https://plugins.svn.wordpress.org/charitable/trunk/CHANGELOG.md)**